Pittsburgh, PA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Pittsburgh.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels typically increase home value in Pittsburgh.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.